polpielladev/polpiella.dev/src/pages/testing-your-release-pipeline-using-fastlane.md

       run: bundle exec fastlane nightly
 ```

 > Note that there is some extra setup such as authentication with App Store Connect that has been neglected in this article for the sake of simplicity.
-If you are interested in learning a bit more about how to handle authentication with App Store Connect and fastlane, I will write an article on the topic shortly.
+If you are interested in learning a bit more about how to handle authentication with App Store Connect and fastlane, keep an eye on this blog as I will write an article on the topic soon.

-## Conclusion
+## When scheduled workflows shine

+Scheduled workflows come in very handy when you want to gain confidence in processes which are very important but don’t get run very often (e.g. release pipeline).

+They are also great at performing time and resource consuming tasks (such as end to end tests) with minimal disruption and code.
+For example, instead of running E2E tests on every push to main, they can be run once in the evening with all changes from the day.

+Last but not least, another great use case of scheduled CI runs is to automate repetitive processes.
+As an example, at work we have a certificate which needs to be issued every month, so we have a Github action which runs at the beginning of each month and replaces the current certificate with a freshly issued one which is made available to developers.